Relay For Life: Global Relay For Life

 Global Relay For Life (GRFL) is the international extension of the American Cancer Society’s Relay For Life program, supporting cancer-focused organizations in more than 35 countries and 3,000 communities.
-These global partnerships empower communities worldwide to host Relay events tailored to local cultures while upholding the shared mission to celebrate survivors, remember those lost, and raise funds to fight cancer.
+These global partnerships aim to empower communities worldwide to host Relay events tailored to local cultures while upholding the shared mission to celebrate survivors, remember those lost, and raise funds to fight cancer.

 The first official Global Relay For Life event was held in 1997 in Portsmouth, England, in support of Cancer Research UK.
-Since then, GRFL has helped expand Relay’s presence across six continents, engaging millions of participants through both community events and virtual campaigns.
+Since then, GRFL has helped expand Relay’s presence across six continents, gaining millions of participants through both community events and virtual campaigns.

 Countries and their names

 Many countries participate in Relay For Life, often using localized names and partnering with national cancer organizations.
 Below is a list of countries, their event names, and associated organizations: